Photo by Erika Peterman

 Interested in renting a garden plot?
-If you’ve never had a plot with us (or it’s been a couple years since you had a plot with us), fill out an application by clicking the "Apply Here" button above or print and mail the application to our office (download form here).
+If you’ve never had a plot with us (or it’s been a couple years since you had a plot with us), fill out an application by clicking the "Apply Here" button below or print and mail the application to our office (download form here).
 We usually get more applications than we have garden plots, the spring application period closes on March 15th, and new gardeners will be selected by lottery and desired garden location.
 Applications received after March 15 will automatically be added to the wait list (see below for more information on the wait list).

 We have 10 community gardens!
 View our list of community gardens with links to maps for each location.